RicoJia/ricojia.github.io/_posts/2024/2024-12-20-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

     ![](https://i.postimg.cc/SsFTgVjm/Screenshot-from-2025-06-23-21-21-03.png)

 3. A receiver (hydrophone) array
     1. After the ping, each patch of the sea bed sends back a plane-wave (to very good approximation).
 Each receiver receives them and could form their own waveform: $A(t)$ (amplitude), and $\phi(t)$ (phase)
         - The receive array is at most a few metres long; the covered seabed distance (swath) is hundreds of metres away.
         - We assume the distance from the camera to sea bed is much longer than the receiver array size (far-field condition): `Range >> L^2/lambda`.
 A single echo from the seabed will have an arbitrary angle of incidence $\theta$ on to receiver 3, 2, 1.
 It will first reach 3, then travel by $d sin\theta$ to 2, then $d sin\theta$ to 1.
             ![](https://i.postimg.cc/85Ry9WrM/Screenshot-from-2025-06-23-22-14-44.png)
         - **the spherical wavefront that leaves any single patch is practically planar by the time it spans the array.** Therefore,
     2. So effectively, we can work out the **beams** to each patch of the seabed, based on the received waveforms at each receiver

         ![](https://i.postimg.cc/Kjm92znV/Screenshot-from-2025-06-23-22-14-25.png)

-### Math for Beam Forming: TODO

-Leading players:

-- Micron
+## Gradian

+In fields like surveying, you have small angle calculation.
+460 deg = 400 gradian - use gradians because **they’re easier for decimal math**, but that’s about it.
+For example, in gradians, 90 degrees = 100 gradians.